Moffein/Starstorm2Unofficial/Starstorm 2/Starstorm2Release/README.md

 		- Lunge can now travel vertically if started airborne.
 		- Increased knockback force from 2400 -> 2700
 		- Increased cooldown from 4s -> 7s

+	*Small QoL stuff rom SS2O Chirr, but no plans to turn her into that since they're fundamentally very different characters.*

 `0.16.5`